How to Write an Effective MBA Resume

 What is the best MBA resume format?

 The format you choose for your MBA resume can impact your acceptance into the program.
 One of the most important guidelines to remember when formatting your resume is to keep it easy to read.
-Your resume may be one in a sea of thousands of applicants, and many of them will include similar information.
+Your resume may be one in a sea of thousands of applicants, many of which will include similar information.
 An easy-to-read resume helps the committee members pick up on what makes you stand out.

-How long should the MBA resume be?
+How long should a resume be for an MBA?

 Ideally, your MBA resume should fit on a single sheet of paper and should not require more than two printed sheets.
 Too much information on the page can feel overwhelming to the people reading it.
-This means you may need to delete less relevant information from the page in order to keep enough white space and use an adequate font.
+This means you may need to delete less relevant information from the page to keep enough white space and use an adequate font.

 The sections in your MBA resume will look similar to the ones you use on a professional resume.
 They may include the following:

-• Contact information: name, address, phone number, email address, and portfolio link
+• Contact information: Name, address, phone number, email address, and portfolio link

-• Professional experience: two or three recent jobs highlighting most significant achievements
+• Professional experience: Two or three recent jobs highlighting most significant achievements

-• Education: degrees earned with majors and minors, GPA, honors, and achievements
+• Education: Degrees earned with majors and minors, GPA, honors, and achievements

-• Achievements and additional information: extracurricular activities highlighting leadership skills
+• Achievements and additional information: Extracurricular activities highlighting leadership skills

-• Selected skills and certificates: bulleted list of significant skills, such as business analysis or project lifecycle management
+• Selected skills and certificates: Bulleted list of significant skills, such as business analysis or project life cycle management

 Choose the most relevant information to include in these sections, with details that highlight your leadership abilities.